wmaciejak/aws-lambda-boilerplate/README.md

-# SEC-Hub - Hello world service
+# AWS Lambda boilerplate

-This repository serves as a clonable template for service in the SEC-Hub service architecture.
+This repository serves as a clonable template for service AWS lambda service architecture.

 Clone this repository, and change the services to suit the needs of your new service.
 We have provided a few examples in the examples folder.